What is Counseling?

 Frequently Asked Questions

-- What's the difference between counselling and psychotherapy?
+- What is the difference between counselling and psychotherapy?